blukatdevelopment/UnchainedWorldsOld/character_creation/classes/muse.md

 Each focus offers a different feat at level 3

 #### Vocal: Echolocation
-You learn to create a nearly imperceptible high note and use it's echo to determine the position of objects, gaining blindsight up to 100 feet.
+You learn to create a high note and use it's echo to determine the position of objects, gaining blindsight up to 100 feet.

-#### Instrumental
+#### Instrumental: Heroic Theme Song
+You may specially compose a song for one creature that you know.
+You may expend a stamina die and use an action to start playing this song.
+If you use your action on a following turn for anything other than continuing this song, the song ends and must be started again, consuming another stamina die.
+While you play the creature's theme song this way and they can hear it, they make attack rolls and saving throws with advantage.
+At the start of their turn, the creature likewise gains 1d12 temporary hit points.

 #### Spoken: Bonus Spells
 Your speech improves, and you gain access to new spells.